Penta-Game/pentagraph/README.md

 Libraries as listed in `requirements.txt` please consider their respective Licenses before e.g. making commercial use of `pentagraph`.

+The same applies for [materialize](https://materializecss.com/) and [svg.js](https://svgjs.com/docs/3.0).

 ## Development Notes

 ### `pentagraph.lib.graphic`

-An easy-to-use way of displaying the `Board` taking advantage of Flask in combination with [materialize css](https://materializecss.com/), [svg.js](https://svgjs.com/docs/3.0).
+An easy-to-use way of displaying the `Board` taking advantage of Flask in combination with [materialize](https://materializecss.com/), [svg.js](https://svgjs.com/docs/3.0).
 The final board svg is created with a variation of resources from [boardgame](https://github.com/Penta-Game/boardgame).

 ### `pentagraph.lib.figures`